- 45.7-megapixel sensor captures exceptionally fine detail

 Nikon D850 – Viewfinder and screen

-One of the constraints of the Nikon D810 was that it had a fixed screen.
-After years of waiting it’s good to finally see Nikon embracing a tilting touchscreen on one of its high-resolution pro-spec DSLRs.
+One of the constraints of the Nikon D810 was that it had a fixed screen, so it’s good to finally see Nikon embracing a tilting touchscreen on one of its high-resolution pro-spec DSLRs.

-The screen is essentially the same 2.36-mdot LCD that you get on the D500.
-It tilts up and down for waist-level shooting, but isn’t as ingenious as the screen you get on the Fujifilm X-T2 in that it constrains you to shooting in landscape rather than portrait format too.
+It’s essentially the same 2.36m-dot LCD that you get on the Nikon D500.
+It tilts up and down for waist-level shooting, but isn’t as ingenious as the sideways-tilting screen you get on the Fujifilm X-T3, the scissor-action design of the Pentax K-1 II‘s screen, or the fully-articulating screen on the Canon EOS 6D Mark II.
+The D850’s screen and its single-axis tilt constrains you to shooting in landscape rather than portrait format too.

 The angle of tilt is particularly good for low- and high-angle shooting.
 It goes one better than the D500’s screen, too, in the way the touchscreen can now be used to browse menus and change menu settings.
-You can’t change exposure variables from the info display or Live View screen, but it offers a big step in the right direction.
-As for its response, it’s incredibly sensitive and precise to the touch, rivalling the response of Canon’s superb touchscreens.
+You can’t change exposure variables from the info display or Live View screen, but it still offers a big step in the right direction.
+It’s also incredibly sensitive and precise to the touch, rivalling the response of Canon’s superb touchscreens.

-The viewfinder is equally as impressive as the screen.
-It doesn’t offer a preview of white balance, exposure or depth of field in the way of an electronic viewfinder, but with its 0.75x magnification and 100% frame coverage it offers a very pleasing view when raised to the eye.
+The viewfinder is equally impressive.
+Obviously, being an optical viewfinder, it doesn’t offer a preview of white balance, exposure or depth of field in the way of an electronic viewfinder, but with its 0.75x magnification and 100% frame coverage it offers a very pleasing view when raised to the eye and an exact rendition of what you see with the naked eye.

 It’s possible to turn on a viewfinder grid display, and I found myself assigning the Fn1 button to viewfinder virtual horizon, which loads a helpful levelling guide on the horizontal and vertical axis to avoid skewed shots.
-Being the optical type the viewfinder has zero lag, incredibly short blackout time, and there’s the option to block out the viewfinder to prevent any light leak problems during long exposures.
+Being an optical viewfinder, there is zero lag.
+There is also an incredibly short blackout time, and there’s the option to block out the viewfinder to prevent any light leak problems during long exposures.

 Nikon D850 – Autofocus

-Nikon’s professional DSLR’s have long had a good reputation for putting in fast and accurate focusing performances.
-The D850 is no exception, and with the same Multi-CAM 20K autofocus sensor module seen in Nikon’s flagship D5, it can be relied upon to acquire focus faster than you thought possible.
+Nikon’s pro DSLRs have a reputation for fast and accurate focusing, and the D850 is no exception, using the same Multi-CAM 20K autofocus sensor module seen in Nikon’s flagship D5.
+It can be relied upon to acquire focus faster than you thought possible, though this will depend on the lens used and the speed of its internal AF motors.

-This is most impressive in very poor lighting conditions.
-Dimly lit dance floors at wedding venues and low-light wildlife shots are just a couple of examples where I found the capabilities of the D850’s autofocus system excelled beyond my expectations.
+The autofocus is most impressive in very poor lighting conditions.
+Dimly lit dance floors at wedding venues and low-light wildlife shots are just a couple of examples where I found the capabilities of the Nikon D850’s autofocus system excelled my expectations.

 I experienced no difficultly at all tracking moving subjects travelling directly towards the camera, even in fading light.
-A quick fire burst of 18 frames at 7fps set to continuous AF (AF-C) resulted in just three frames of a train travelling towards the camera in excess of 60mph not being perfectly pin-sharp.
+A quick fire burst of 18 frames at 7fps set to continuous AF (AF-C) of a train travelling towards the camera in excess of 60mph resulted in only three frames not being perfectly pin-sharp.

-The 55 user-selectable points are expanded relative to the D810, but they’re still grouped towards the centre of the frame, meaning there may be the odd occasion when your subject is positioned in an area of the frame where you need to focus first and then recompose.
+The D850’s 55 user-selectable points are more than the D810 provided, but they’re still grouped towards the centre of the frame, meaning there may be the odd occasion when your subject is positioned in an area of the frame where you need to focus first and then recompose.

-In similar fashion to other Nikon DSLRs, the AF is changed between single (AF-S) and continuous (AF-C) modes by pressing the AF buttonlocated inside the AF/MF switch and turning the rear dial.
+In similar way to other Nikon DSLRs, you change between single (AF-S) and continuous (AF-C) modes by pressing the AF button located inside the AF/MF switch and turning the rear dial.
 Holding down the button and turning the front dial controls the number of points in use in AF-C mode and is also used to select 3D AF tracking.

 From the Autofocus custom setting menu you can refine AF settings to suit your way of shooting.
 For example, you can speed up or slow down the blocked shot AF response, and tell the camera whether you’re shooting an erratic or steady-moving subject from the Focus tracking with lock-on settings.
 Users are given the option to reduce the number of selectable AF points from 55 to 15, and back button focusing is easy enough to setup from the AF activation sub menu.